davellanedam/vue-skeleton-mvp/README.md

 ## Buy me a coffee

 Hi!
-I'm Daniel Avellaneda, I'm currently an open source enthusiast and dedicate my free time to open source projects.
+I'm Daniel Avellaneda, I'm currently an open source enthusiast and devote my free time to open source projects.

 I'm the creator and maintainer of [node-express-mongodb-jwt-rest-api-skeleton](https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton/blob/master/README.md) and [vue-skeleton-mvp](https://github.com/davellanedam/vue-skeleton-mvp/blob/master/README.md) both with thousands of downloads.
 These projects are what I call a Free starter web app combo: API + Frontend.